TickTeam/guide-tt/ticktick_web_app/how_to_import_tasks_from_other_apps_into_ticktick.md

-###How to import tasks from other apps into TickTick?
+### How to import tasks from other apps into TickTick?

-1.Sign in TickTick on web.
+1. Sign in to TickTick on the web.

-2.Click the avatar in the upper-left hand corner of the page.
+2. Click the avatar in the upper-left corner of your TickTick homepage, then click "Settings" from the menu that appears.

-3.Click “Settings” > “Backup”.
+3. Click "Backup" in the left panel, and click the "Import" link associated with the app file you want to import.

-TickTick allows you to import tasks from other to-do apps such as Astrid, Wunderlist, Toodledo.
+You can import tasks from apps such as Astrid, Wunderlist, and Toodledo.

 ![](import.png)